Start9Labs/documentation/site/source/user-manual/reset-password.rst

   :local:

 #.
 Download and flash the latest version of StartOS, using the appropriate :ref:`flashing guide <flashing>` for your hardware.
 #.
+Plug the flashed drive into a USB port (preferably USB3 - blue in color).
 Power on your server, ensuring it is plugged in to Ethernet.

     .. note:: Server will power up and then initialize.
 If you have a speaker, you will hear first hear a _bep_ then a _chime_ sound to indicate the device is ready.

 #.
 Using a phone or computer connected to the same network, open up a browser and go to http://start.local.
+Follow the directions to "Re-install OS, preserving data".
+Follow the prompts after removing the drive and rebooting, visit http://start.local again.

 #.
 Select "Recover".